 I don’t know about you, but I can drown out the noise a whole lot better when I close my eyes.
 If I’m just sitting and typing without needing to reference notes or anything, I tend to close my eyes.

-I can get inside my own head more easily, and concentrate my thoughts on what I’m trying to get done.
+I can get inside my own head more easily this way, and concentrate my thoughts on what I’m trying to get done.

-It’s also a great way to improve my touch typing skills.
+It’s also a great way to become a faster typist.